 Allergies can cause eye irritation, leading to watery or dry eyes.
 Your vet may suggest safe over-the-counter eye drops designed for dogs to reduce allergens and soothe irritation.
 Apply these drops up to three times daily for 2 to 4 days.
 If you observe discharge that is yellow, green, or white, contact your vet immediately as this could indicate an infection needing antibiotics.

-Allergies in dogs, especially during warmer months, can be distressing for pets and their owners.
-By working closely with your vet and implementing a thorough care routine including proper diagnosis, topical treatments, eye and ear care, and dietary management, you can greatly improve your dog’s quality of life.
+Establish pet-free zones in the home (particularly the bedroom), use washable bedding, bathe your dog regularly, and keep on top of vacuuming with a HEPA-filtered machine.
+An air purifier in the rooms you use most helps reduce airborne dander.
+With a thorough care routine including proper diagnosis, topical treatments, eye and ear care, and dietary management, you can greatly improve your dog's quality of life.
 Monitoring symptoms and environmental factors helps keep seasonal and non-seasonal allergies under control with compassion and care.